-- Stop any activity before you are too tired.
-Rest and then start again - Plan your activities so that you can take time out to rest before and after - Find time to relax by learning mindfulness or other similar relaxation techniques - If you have been concentrating on a particular activity, you may find it helpful to follow it with some physical activity, change of scene and rest - Sit down and use labour-saving devices when you can, as these will preserve your energy - Be kind and gentle to yourself.
+- Plan your activities so that you can take time out to rest before and after - Find time to relax by learning mindfulness or other similar relaxation techniques - If you have been concentrating on a particular activity, you may find it helpful to follow it with some physical activity, change of scene and rest - Sit down and use labour-saving devices when you can, as these will preserve your energy. - Be kind and gentle to yourself.